 Take Action Today

 Don’t wait to act until it’s too late and disruption is already impacting the stability and profitability of your organization.
-If your organization, suppliers, suppliers’ suppliers, or customers are not impacted by corona virus at this point, congratulations—but by no means should you assume you never will be or that you are free from any other number of risks, from tariffs and geopolitical unrest to severe weather events.
+If your organization, suppliers, suppliers’ suppliers, or customers are not impacted by COVID-19 at this point, congratulations—but by no means should you assume you never will be or that you are free from any other number of risks, from tariffs and geopolitical unrest to severe weather events.
 Start preparing for disruption today so you have a plan when it comes tomorrow.

 To learn more about building a strong and resilient supply chain, APQC recommends the following articles from our Resource Library: